 I try to convince myself that others are worse off than me even when it’s probably not the case.
 When I go to the doctor’s office I see people who appear perfectly find.
 I usually sit in my wheelchair and try to figure out what’s wrong with them.
 You can clearly see what my medical problems are but these people could have all types of unseen issues.
 I know that sounds crazy but it works for me sometimes.

 I am also working on ways to cope with my feelings.
 At times I suppress my emotions not to bother others.
 No one wants to be around someone who is always complaining.
 At least I know I don’t.
 To hide my complaining, sometimes I laugh when I want to cry.
 This results in people not taking me seriously.
 Most just see a happy-go-lucky person.
 I can imagine them saying, “She looks a mess but she was so nonchalant, everything must be ok.”

 Guess what, everything is not ok.
 I shouldn’t be upset with them because I am the one that gave them that impression of me.
-But I just don’t know how to tell folks I not ok without scaring them away.
+But I just don’t know how to tell folks I am not ok, without scaring them away.
 I wish people could read my mind and know when I’m going through adversity and not think my plight is a joke.
 When this happens I usually begin to feel sorry for myself.